 Substitute teaching is one of the most difficult jobs in education.
 It is also one of the most important.
-It takes a special person to be able to effectively adapt to all the situations that will be thrown at them as a substitute teacher.
+It takes a remarkable person to be able to adapt effectively to all the situations that will be thrown at them as a substitute teacher.
 Substitute teachers are used in virtually every school across the country every day.
-It is vitally important for school administrators to compose a list of top notch people who can successfully substitute teach.
+It is vital for school administrators to compose a list of top notch people who can successfully substitute teach.

 Flexibility and adaptability are probably the two most important characteristics that a substitute teacher must possess.
-They must be flexible due to the fact that there is a good chance that they won’t be called until the morning of the day they are needed.
+They must be flexible due to the fact that there is a decent chance that they will not be called until the morning of the day they are needed.
 They must be adaptable because they could be subbing in a 2nd grade classroom one day and a high school English class the next.

 Although it is beneficial for a substitute to be a certified teacher, it is not a requirement or a necessity.
 A person without formal training in education can be a successful substitute.
 Being a good substitute starts with an understanding of what you are expected to do and also knowing that the students are going to test the waters to see what they can get away with.